 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
 Remove the air shroud. - 4.
 Remove the PSU. - 5.
-Disconnect the cables that are connected to power interposer board (PIB).
+Disconnect the cables that are connected to power interposer board (PIB) and observe the cable routing.

-- 1. Using a Phillips #2 screwdriver, remove the screws securing the power interposer board (PIB) to the system. - NOTE: Observe the routing of the cable as you remove it from the system. - 2.
+- 1. Using a Phillips #2 screwdriver, remove the screws securing the PIB to the system. - 2.
 Lift the PIB away from the system.

-Figure 124.
+Figure 102.
 Removing the power interposer board